GLOBAL MARKETS-Shares, euro numbed by Greek drama

 In commodity markets, oil prices dipped after Saudi Arabia said it was ready to raise output further to meet strong demand.

-Brent crude oil for July fell 62 cents to $64.49 a barrel, while U.S. crude lost 77 cents to $60.00.
-(Additional reporting by Wayne Cole in Sydney and Marius Zaharia in London; Editing by Hugh Lawson)
+Brent crude oil for July fell 38 cents to $64.73 a barrel, while U.S. crude lost 45 cents to $60.32.
+(Additional reporting by Wayne Cole in Sydney and Marius Zaharia in London; editing by Anna Willard)

 * Saudi Arabia says most in OPEC and Russia on board for new cuts